Polish G-spaces and continuous logic: Logic action over the Urysohn space

 The construction of nice bases naturally arises when one considers the case of continuous logic actions over $\mathbb{U}$, the Urysohn space of diameter 1.
 This is the unique Polish metric space which is universal and ultrahomogeneous, i.e. every isometry between finite subsets of $\mathbb{U}$ extends to an isometry of $\mathbb{U}$.
 The space $\mathbb{U}$ is considered in the continuous signature $\langle d \rangle$.

 Let $L$ be a countable continuous signature and $\mathbb{U}_L$ be the $Iso(\mathbb{U})$-space of all $L$-structures defined as in Section 1.1.
 In the present section we will consider nice topologies on $\mathbb{U}_L$.
-Our main theorem states that under some natural circumstances graded subsets associated with continuous formulas form a nice basis on $\mathbb{U}_L$.
+Our main theorem states that under some natural circumstances for any countable fragment $\mathcal{L}$ of $L_{\omega_1 \omega}$, grey subsets associated with continuous $\mathcal{L}$-formulas form a nice basis on $\mathbb{U}_L$.
 We call it 'logical' and consider it as the most natural example of nice bases.

-A theorem from \cite{becker2} (Corollary 1.13) states that in the case of logic actions of $S_{\infty}$ on the space of countable structures each nice topology is defined by model sets $Mod (\phi )$ of formulas of a countable fragment of $L_{\omega_1 \omega}$.
-Can this statement be extended to $\mathbb{U}_L$?
+In Subsection \ref{LopEsc} we will show that nice topologies induced by countable continuous fragments of $L_{\omega_1 \omega}$ are ubiquitous.
+In particular Theorem \ref{Cont113} extends Corollary 1.13 from \cite{becker2} stating that in the case of logic actions of $S_{\infty}$ on the space of countable structures each nice topology is defined by model sets $Mod (\phi )$ of formulas of a countable fragment of $L_{\omega_1 \omega}$.
+We use the version of the L\'{o}pez-Escobar theorem for continuous logic from \cite{CL}.

-We find an example which shows some complications in possible generalisations.
-Since this issue depends on the Lopez-Escobar theorem on invariant Borel subsets of logic spaces, we also discuss possible continuous versions of this theorem.